redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

 # CUDA Mini-Workshop

 An introductory workshop to learn about compiling, running and tuning simple CUDA programs on RHEL.
+The intent is not to make you a CUDA programmer but more of an introduction to the tools and concepts used in the CUDA ecosystem.

 ## Overview